 Joshua Augustus Bacigalupi

-Josh’s vocation is to understand how people and their environments maintain vitality and thrive on this planet.
-Throughout his life, the synthesis of both art and science have grounded this understanding.
-As an undergraduate, he studied environmental science and physical chemistry at UCSB.
-To better understand the nexus between complex social and physical systems, he went on to study architecture.
-He earned a master's degree from the University of Colorado, Denver, and studied municipal and urban space design in Finland and Italy.
-Upon return, he served as head designer for the flagship District no.1 police station in Denver that earned AIA and industry design awards.
-This design success reawakened his passion for how an art/science practice can elucidate a more sustainable relationship between humans, technology, their built environment and the wider biosphere.
+My vocation is to understand how people and their environments maintain vitality and thrive on this planet.
+Throughout my life, the synthesis of both artistic (qualitative) and scientific (quantitative) approaches ground this exploration.
+Towards these ends, as an undergraduate, I studied environmental science and physical chemistry at UCSB.
+To better understand the nexus between complex social and physical systems, I went on to study architecture earning a MArch from the University of Colorado, Denver, and studied municipal and urban space design in Finland and Italy.
+Upon return, I served as head designer for the flagship District no.1 police station in Denver that earned AIA and industry design awards.
+And, in 2002, I founded the residential design practice, BacigalupiWorks.

-Most recently this led him to the Exploratorium where he co-founded the Studio for Public Spaces five years ago with Shawn Lani and others.
-They built a collaborative process and body of work that deeply explored these questions of vitality at the individual, community and institutional scales.
-Sentient Art Works is the next evolution of that exploration.
+At the social scale, I was able to implement many of these research ideas in practice at the Exploratorium where I co-developed the Studio for Public Spaces with Shawn Lani and others.
+We built a collaborative process and body of work that deeply explored these questions of vitality at the individual, community and institutional scales.